darmesharman/dotfiles/README.md

 I use [Oh My Zsh](https://ohmyz.sh/) as my zsh configuration manager.

 First we need to install zsh and oh-my-zsh, and then run ./install script

+## Idea

+I use [Idea](https://www.jetbrains.com/idea/) as my main IDE.

+After installing, we can download plugin IdeaVim

+Then we can run install script